 If you have the early arrival pass you can simply drive to your lodge at 2pm with the other 10% or so of guests who’ve also picked up the pass and are checking in the same day.

-As a result, you’ll find there’s little to no queues and if you time the unloading just right you should make it back to the car park before 3pm at which point the general public gain access to the lodges with their cars.
+As a result, you’ll find there are little to no queues and if you time the unloading just right you should make it back to the car park before 3pm at which point the general public gain access to the lodges with their cars.

 Of course, at this point, you’re all unpacked and ready to start your wonderful holiday at Center Parcs while everyone else is moving at a snail’s pace around the one-way system of the resort desperately trying (and failing) to find their lodge number.

 How Much Does Center Parcs Early Arrival Cost?

 Early arrival at Center Parcs isn’t cheap.
 The actual cost often varies depending on the exact resort you’re visiting, the lodge you’ve booked and the time of year however it’s often between £20 – £50.

 Is Center Parcs Early Arrival Available At All Villages?

 It’s, therefore, something you could certainly add to your booking at a later date, should you decide that it’s going to be a worthwhile investment for your party.

 How Do You Book An Early Arrival At Center Parcs?

 Booking an early arrival at Center Parcs can be done during the booking process.
-It’ll be included as one of the selections you can add to your booking prior to check out.
+It’ll be included as one of the selections you can add to your booking prior to checking out.

 However, you can add the cost of early arrival at Center Parcs on at any time up until around 48 hours prior to your check-in (I assume this is to ensure they have enough accommodation clean and ready to meet the demand, although I’m sure these times could be adjusted in the off-season when the resort doesn’t sell out).